tim-bydlon/MCP-local-file-system/README.md

 - Async/await architecture for performance

 ### Dependencies
+See `requirements.txt` for the complete list of Python dependencies:
 - `mcp>=1.0.0` - Model Context Protocol SDK
-- `pydantic` - Data validation
+- `pydantic>=2.0.0` - Data validation and settings management
-- `asyncio` - Asynchronous operations

 ## Troubleshooting